These chapters cover the basics of designing a chatbot or voice interaction on Botsociety: canvas, messages, paths, and connections.

-All of these components can be combined into a card, which is composed by an image, multiple text inputs, and buttons, like in the RCS preset:
+All of these components can be combined into a card, which is composed of an image, multiple text inputs, and buttons, like in the RCS preset:

 Editing an existing message

-To edit a message, click on the message and to opemn the editor.
-You can now performs your edits, that may include changing the message type, or defining the message on different devices.
+To edit a message, click on the message and to open the editor.
+You can now perform your edits, changing the message type, or defining the message on different devices.

 If you are looking to edit the connections of an existing message, check out the connections chapter.